Frequently Asked Questions

 When purchasing skates, always look for a boot that keeps the foot securely in place and offers proper support to the ankle.
 Your child must feel comfortable and be able to stand and walk in the skates without having their ankles turn inwards.

 For CanSkate skaters, basic hockey or figure skates are recommended.
-Do not purchase plastic molded boots with either a buckle or velcro fastener or vinyl figure skates.
+Do not purchase plastic molded boots or vinyl figure skates.
+The skaters will not be able to perform the required movements and will be asked to change skates.

 Note: Figure skates for competitive skaters can be purchased at certain specialized stores.
 Consult a member of our executive or one of our coaches for the names of suggested retailers.